openstack/nova/doc/source/getting.started.rst

 Getting Started with Nova
 =========================

-GOTTA HAVE A nova.pth file added or it WONT WORK (will write setup.py file soon)

-Create a file named nova.pth in your python libraries directory (usually /usr/local/lib/python2.6/dist-packages) with a single line that points to the directory where you checked out the source (that contains the nova/ directory).

-DEPENDENCIES
+This code base is continually changing so dependencies also change.

+Dependencies
 ------------

 Related servers we rely on

 * RabbitMQ: messaging queue, used for all communication between components
-* OpenLDAP: users, groups (maybe cut)
+* OpenLDAP: users, groups

+Optional servers

 * ReDIS: Remote Dictionary Store (for fast, shared state data)
-* nginx: HTTP server to handle serving large files (because Tornado can't)
+* nginx: HTTP server to handle serving large files

 Python libraries we don't vendor